Sultan-Alshehry/SDMO-2025-group-3-project/instructions.md

 ## Group 0

-Use the example implementation to fetch the commits from a github repo URL or from the path to a local clone (clone is prefered) upload the before and after csv file to the original-implementation-output-directory
+Use the example implementation to fetch the commits from a GitHub repo URL or from the path to a local clone (clone is preferred for larger repositories) upload the before and after CSV file to the original-implementation-output-directory

-## Group 1
+## Group 2

+* Generate quality report

+* Make the source code more modular and separate it into functions

+* Use the python unittest module to create unit tests for each function

+* Review the results of the tests and if needed modify the source code

+* Write down the changes in the results if the source code was modified

 ## Reporting